'I want players who want to win' - Chelsea boss Lampard addresses Zaha, Chilwell & Ake links | Goal.com

 'I want players who want to win' - Chelsea boss Lampard addresses Zaha, Chilwell & Ake links

-Chelsea manager Frank Lampard has said he is looking to bring in winners as the Blues eye up the transfer market next month.
+Chelsea manager Frank Lampard has said he is looking to bring in winners as the Blues eye up the transfer market in January.

-Lampard's side were originally set to be forbidden from buying players in January, which was the second window of the club's two-window transfer ban.
+Lampard's side were originally set to be banned from buying players in January, which was the second window of the club's two-window transfer suspension.

 Chelsea have been linked with a number of reinforcements as the club looks to solidify their position in the Premier League's top four.